Autocar India

 Creta SX Premium Summer Edition

-Lastly, the SX Premium now additionally gets a 360-degree camera, blind spot monitoring and front parking sensor.
-So far, these features were again limited to the King variants.
+Lastly, the SX Premium now additionally gets a 360-degree camera, blind-spot monitoring and front parking sensors.
+Again, these features were so far limited to the King variants.

 Hyundai Creta Summer Edition powertrain options

-The Creta Summer Edition can be had with either the 115hp/114Nm, 1.5-litre petrol engine or the 116hp/250Nm, 1.5-litre diesel engine.
-The respective MT, CVT or torque converter automatic gearboxes are all on offer.
-However, the 160hp/253Nm 1.5-litre turbo-petrol variants, already offered on top King and N Line trims, do not see any new update.
+The Creta Summer Edition can be had with either the 115hp/114Nm 1.5-litre petrol engine or the 116hp/250Nm 1.5-litre diesel engine.
+The respective MT, CVT and torque-converter automatic gearbox options are all available.
+However, the 160hp/253Nm 1.5-litre turbo-petrol variants offered on the top King and N Line trims do not see any new update.

-With the midsize SUV space heating up with several new launches, most recently the Volkswagen Taigun facelift, this seems to be Hyundai’s attempt at keeping the buzz around the Creta alive.
-It, however, continues to be the best-seller in its segment by a fair margin.
+With the midsize SUV space heating up with several new launches, most recently the Volkswagen Taigun facelift, this seems to be Hyundai’s attempt at keeping the buzz around the Creta alive, even though it remains the segment bestseller by a fair margin.

 Hyundai Ioniq 5 facelift spied testing in India